binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     100021    4   udp    679  nlockmgr
     100021    4   tcp    875  nlockmgr

-This provides a list of RPC services running that have registered with the port mapper, thus providing an attacker with lots of juicy information to take into the Vulnerability Searching stage discussed in the Process and Practises chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
+This provides a list of RPC services running that have registered with the port mapper, thus providing an attacker with a lot of useful information to take into the Vulnerability Searching stage discussed in the Process and Practises chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).

 The deprecated `portmap` service as well as the newer `rpcbind`, listen on port 111 for requesting clients, some Unix and Solaris versions will also listen on ports above 32770.

 Besides providing the details of RPC services, `portmap` and `rpcbind` are inherently vulnerable to DoS attacks, specifically reflection and amplification attacks, in fact that is why.
 Clients make a request and the port mapper will respond with all the RPC servers that have registered with it, thus the response is many times larger than the request.
 This serves as an excellent vector for DoS, saturating the network with amplified responses.

 These types of attacks have become very popular amongst distributed attackers due to their significant impact, lack of sophistication and ease of execution.
-Level 3 Threat Research Labs made a [blog post](http://blog.level3.com/security/a-new-ddos-reflection-attack-portmapper-an-early-warning-to-the-industry/) on this port mapper DoS attack and how it has become very popular since the beginning of August 2015.
+Level 3 Threat Research Labs published a [blog post](http://blog.level3.com/security/a-new-ddos-reflection-attack-portmapper-an-early-warning-to-the-industry/) on this port mapper DoS attack and how it has become very popular since the beginning of August 2015.
 US-CERT also published an [alert](https://www.us-cert.gov/ncas/alerts/TA14-017A) on UDP-Based Amplification Attacks outlining the Protocols, Bandwidth Amplification Factor, etc.

+{#vps-identify-risks-unnecessary-and-vulnerable-services-portmap-rpcinfo-t}
 {title="rpcinfo", linenos=off, lang=bash}
     rpcinfo -T udp <target host>